CAS ATE: Applied Technology in Energy

 MAS AT participants:

-For MAS in Applied Technology participants, this is one of the CAS in the programme and introduces participants to technologies and concepts that are critical for understanding modern power grids and concepts for achieving a sustainable and secure energy supply.
+For MAS in Applied Technology participants, this is one of the approved CAS in the programme and introduces participants to technologies and concepts that are critical for understanding modern power grids and concepts for achieving a sustainable and secure energy supply.

 MAS AT Structure